dustinlit/California-Wildfire-Ignition-ML-Modeling/README.md

 ## Project Philosophy

 #### Project Structure
-I use a structure that mirrors the organization of a book.
-Each module functions as a chapter, grouped by its high level purpose, for example, modeling fire damage, cleaning fire spread data, or engineering features.\
+I am attempting to structure this project in a way that mirrors the organization of a book.
+Each module is intended to function as a chapter, grouped by its high level purpose, for example, modeling fire damage, cleaning fire spread data, or engineering features.\
 <br>
-Within each chapter, I break the work into *paragraphs.* Each paragraph is a small, self contained section with a clear purpose.
-It typically includes a short markdown formatted header and high level explanation, and one to three code blocks.
-If a paragraph begins to grow too long, that’s a signal to rethink the structure and break it into smaller, more focused pieces.\
+Within each chapter, I break each coding section into *paragraphs.* Each paragraph is a small, self contained operation with a clear purpose.
+These typically include a short markdown formatted header and high level explanation, with one to three code blocks.
+If a paragraph begins to grow too long, that’s a is signal to rethink the structure and break it into smaller, more focused pieces.\
 <br>
-This approach keeps the entire codebase browsable and maintains a narrative structure.
+The idea of this approach is to keep the entire codebase browsable and maintain a narrative structure.
 If I want to revisit how I compute lagged features, for example, I can go straight to the feature engineering chapter and find the relevant paragraph quickly.

 #### Abstraction
 I intentionally keep abstraction to a minimum.
 One level of abstraction is usually enough to keep the code efficient without obscuring underlying logic.
 In my experience, deeper abstraction tends to introduce unnecessary complexity, especially while the project is still growing.
-Refactoring highly abstracted functions often leads to cascading changes and unintended side effects and become a distraction.
+Refactoring highly abstracted functions often leads to cascading changes and unintended side effects that can quickly become a major distraction.
 By keeping things simple and direct, I can modify and extend the project without getting overwhelmed.

 #### Function Arguments
 I don’t enforce a strict limit on the number of arguments a function can take, but I treat four or more as a warning sign.
 When a function starts accumulating parameters, it usually means I’m trying to make it do too much.
 At that point, I pause and ask myself what the function is really doing and whether my logic can be simplified or reorganized.
 This habit helps prevent complexity from creeping in unnoticed.

 #### Functionality Over Speed
 Performance optimization is not my priority at this stage.
 My goal is to build the most accurate and conceptually sound wildfire risk model I can, and to use this project as a learning environment.
-I focus on clarity, correctness, and understanding rather than micro optimizations.\
+The focus is on clarity, correctness, and understanding rather than optimizations.\
 <br>
-One of my learning goals is to incorporate vectorized operations wherever possible.
-Python’s strength with large datasets comes from vectorization, and I want to grow more comfortable with it.
-I still rely on loops in many places because that’s where my foundational understanding comes from, but I occasionally take time to rewrite a loop in vectorized form to deepen my understanding.
+One of my major learning goals is to incorporate vectorized operations wherever possible.
+Python’s strength with large datasets comes from vectorization, and I want to grow more comfortable working with it.
+I still rely on loops in many places because that’s where my foundational programming stems from, but I occasionally take time to rewrite a loop in vectorized form to deepen my understanding.
 I don’t replace the original version until I fully grasp what the vectorized version is doing.\
 <br>
 This is why some parts of the project, especially the large buffered spatial joins, remain slow.
 Two modules currently account for about half of the total runtime.
 While I know there are more efficient approaches, I am intentionally leaving them as is until I understand the alternatives well enough to implement them.

 #### Assumptions
-I am not a formal climate scientist and wildfire modeling involves many potential subjective choices like buffer distances, lag windows, thresholds, and spatial resolutions.
+I am not a formal climate scientist and wildfire modeling involves many potential subjective choices like wildfire buffer distances, lag windows, thresholds, and spatial resolutions.
 I try to document these assumptions at the point where they are introduced and used.
 I want each assumption to be visible and contextual to keep the project transparent and easier to review or revise later.

 #### Long Term Vision
 This project began as a portfolio piece, but it has grown into something more personal.
 I’m genuinely interested in wildfire modeling, and I want to continue improving the accuracy and sophistication of the models as my skills grow.
 My intention is for this project to evolve alongside me, a long term research effort rather than a static artifact.

-## Personal Lessons Learned
-The main journey of this project has always been to learn more about spatial data science, practice and expand my `ArcGIS` skills, and get more practical `python` coding experience.
-While I have grown tremendously in all of these areas, there are some notable areas that i didnt anticipate when undertaking a project of this scale.

-**Identifying and Preventing** ***Data Leakage***:
-I chalk this lesson up to being a classic rookie mistake.
-I initially believed I understood how to avoid data leaks, but I have learned that they can be subtle and deceptive.
-Often, moments where i feel 'finally nailed it' are followed by the sudden realization that there is liekly an apparent leak hiding somewhere.
-As a result, I now approach any sudden performance bumps with caution and double check any feature engineering or introduction of new data.

-**Maintaining a Cohesive Project Structure**
-This project began as a simple Jupyter notebook page, soon expanded to five, and has now grown into 12+ modules, 4+ appendices, and multiple source files.
-As the project scales, handling and passing data throughout these modules has become more complex and sometimes bugs or changes became more difficult to trace and more time consuming.
-Consistent organization throughout modules along with clear communication of inputs and outputs are now essential to keeping the structure manageable and growing.

-**Knowing the Proper time to Document and Analyze Variables** There is no argument that documentation and analysis are crucial parts to a project.
-Ultimately, I have spent many hours documenting variables and structures that appeared complete, only to have to be completely rewritten or revised.
-I now document with simple headers and critical notes only, reserving more detailed documentation for when a module is closer to completion.
-This approach ensures I maintain clarity and speed throughout development.

 ## Project Structure